-In light of all of the circumstances in this case, it is not clearly consistent with the interests of national security to grant Applicant's eligibility for a security clearance.
-Eligibility for access to classified information is denied.
+In light of all of the circumst ances pres sented by the record d in this case, it is not clearly co onsistent with the national interest to grant A pplicant's eligibility for a security clearance e.
+Eligibility fo r access to cl assified in formation is denied.

-Mark Harvey Administrative Judge
+MARK HARVEY Administrative Judge